A note to my regular readers: this post isn’t about parasites. 🙂 But you could find a parasite ecology internship using these methods.

 Paid, Partially Paid, or Volunteer?

 For many undergraduates, funding is the major barrier for participating in a summer research internship.
 You need to get paid enough to pay rent, buy food and gas, and save up to pay for the next year’s tuition.
 You might be thinking that no summer research internship is going to pay you enough for all that.
 You might be surprised!
-The going stipend rate for many NSF REU internships is ~$5000/10 weeks.
+The going stipend rate for many NSF REU internships is ~$6000/10 weeks.
 That’s probably better than you’ll get paid working full-time for any entry-level-type job for an entire summer (13-16 weeks).
-NSF works really hard to make the stipends competitive with non-science summer positions so that students of low socioeconomic status can consider science internships as a feasible option.
+NSF works hard to make the stipends competitive with non-science summer positions so that students from disadvantaged socioeconomic backgrounds can consider science internships as a feasible option.
 I will say that if you’re used to working multiple jobs and getting >40 hours/week of work, you won’t be able to do that with an internship.
 Most internships have a strict rule that you can’t take on a second job during your tenure.
 But you might be able to mow grass or walk dogs or babysit before/after the internship in the remaining summer weeks to make some extra cash.

 If you’re financially secure enough that getting paid isn’t particularly important to you, then you have even more internship options!
 This especially opens up research assistant positions.
 I frequently see advertisements (on ECOLOG, see below) for partially paid and volunteer positions looking for students who want to say, go to Madagascar and help a graduate student or postdoc study primates.
 These often provide housing and meals at the field site, but you have to pay for travel and there isn’t a stipend.
+Please do not feel pressured to take volunteer positions, especially if taking them jeopardizes your mental or physical well-being via economic hardship.
+A trusted mentor or professor can help you decide whether an unpaid internship is a good idea.

 To travel or not to travel?